 If you follow me on Instagram, you’ll see I’ve just returned from an awesome trip to Toronto!
 I’d only visited the city for a day before, having been to Niagara Falls and purely did the very touristy move of going up the CN Tower and seeing little else.

 Jordan and I arrived after a long weekend in Long Sault in northern Ontario, and I was excited to get out and explore the city.
 First stop: brunch!
-Jordan has a knack of discovering hidden gems, so we headed to Frankie’s Diner in Queen West.
+As Jordan has a knack of discovering hidden gems, we headed to Frankie’s Diner in Queen West.
 Head there if you like big portions and delish hollandaise!

 Unfortunately, the weather in the city wasn’t the best – a little cloudy you could say.
 Charging on like true tourists, it didn’t stop us finding all the city sights.
+Thankfully, the sun popped out over the next few days when we explored the Toronto islands – somewhere I’d definitely recommend visiting!

 We set off for the Distillery District, a collection of buildings from the 1800s including a whiskey distillery, known for its cobbled streets and charming restaurants and shops.
 It reminded me so much of Gloucester Docks, if you’ve ever swung by that way!